Why do we need this freeway?

 I own land within the route that will be part of the functional planning study.
 How am I impacted?
 What should I do?

-Members of the functional planning team will be reaching out to all landowners along the route of the Saskatoon Freeway in order to provide detailed information on our planned work.
-Consultation with landowners will adhere to the following schedule:
+Members of the functional planning study team will be reaching out to all landowners along the route to provide detailed information on planning work.
+Consultation with landowners is anticipated to follow this schedule:

-- landowners on the northern portion of the route – spring/summer 2019
+- Landowners on the northern portion of the route (Phase 1) –work was completed in the second half of 2019 and early 2020

-- landowners on the eastern portion of the route – spring/summer 2020
+- Landowners on the eastern portion of the route (Phase 2) – spring/summer 2020

-During these face-to-face meetings, our functional planning team members will obtain your written permission to let our team onto your land to complete their work.
-The work will involve soil testing and other non-invasive tests.
+During these meetings, team members may make arrangements to access your land to complete their work.
+The work will involve soil testing and other non-invasive tests and data collection.

-When our functional planning team members visit with you in person, they will also provide information about the Ministry of Highways & Infrastructure’s approach to the potential purchase of any land required for the Saskatoon Freeway.
+When team members meet with you, they will also provide information about the Ministry of Highways and Infrastructure’s approach to the potential purchase of any land required.
 To learn more about that process, visit Buying Land for Highway Construction.

 How much will the whole Saskatoon Freeway project cost, and where will the money come from?